Our project in this section will be to improve the REPL to be able to understand & evaluate expressions written in BASIC.

 #lang br (require "struct.rkt") (provide b-rem b-print b-let b-input b-import b-export b-repl) (define (b-rem val) (void)) (define (b-print . vals) (displayln (string-append* (map ~a vals)))) (define-macro (b-let ID VAL) #'(set!
 ID VAL)) (define-macro (b-input ID) #'(b-let ID (let* ([str (read-line)] [num (string->number (string-trim str))]) (or num str)))) (define-macro (b-import NAME) #'(void)) (define-macro (b-export NAME) #'(void)) (define-macro (b-repl .
 ALL-INPUTS) (with-pattern ([INPUTS ···]) #'(begin .
 INPUTS)))

 In the b-repl macro, we’re introducing some syntax-pattern notation we haven’t used before.
-The dot . is like a for syntax patterns.
+The dot . is like a rest argument for syntax patterns.
 It means “collect the rest of the syntax elements in this pattern variable”.
 It’s an alternative to an ellipsis ... for matching multiple items.
 So these two patterns are the same:

 (b-repl EACH-INPUT ...) (b-repl .
 ALL-INPUTS)